 Under stress, THREES may adopt characteristics of an Unhealthy NINE.
 They shut down and numb out in response to the relentless pursuit of success.
 While maintaining an outward appearance of busyness, their attention may be drawn to unimportant tasks.
 They may also get caught up in a fantasy world surrounding their next big success and put pressing concerns on hold until that day dawns.

 The antidote to stress lies in developing the capacity to recognize when they’re living into a false image of themselves rather than speaking and acting authentically.
-The path to enlightenment requires that they drop the need to achieve and public acclaim.
+The path to enlightenment requires that they drop the need for public acclaim.
 That level of clarity can be attained by taking time to relax and allow for thoughtful reflection on what is really going on.
 It’s also supported by cultivating trusted relationships that welcome forthright communication.

 THREES find strength in movement toward a Healthy SIX.
 From this position, THREES discover the voice of their inner guidance and gain the courage to embody their true nature.
 They commit to projects and relationships that hold personal significance irrespective of public opinion.
 They are loyal and evoke loyalty in others.